 - If you’re 40 and your income is $60,000, your target is between $120,000 and $180,000 in retirement savings.

-Anytime is a good time to begin to save for retirement.
+Anytime is a good time to begin to catch up.
 The longer you put it off, the steeper the hill you’ll have to climb.

-- fewer years in retirement to support yourself
+- have fewer years in retirement to support yourself

 A good next step is to check your 401K contributions and see if you’re on track in terms of both the percentage you contribute and your current savings balance.